Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Sorry.

-And then crucially, this is the last point.
+And then, crucially, this is the last point.

-People feel up against it demographically, with people are increasingly aware of the demographic projections.
+People are increasingly aware of the demographic projections.

-And there will come a point, and I would argue we're already there where people sort of you know that sort of graph, it's like uh say Western civilization, get called racist, don't save Western civilization, still get called racist.
+And there will come a point, and I would argue we're already there where people sort of you know that sort of graph.

 And that's why Nigel Farage is at 35%.

-So he could he could be at 50% if you were to sort of take a couple of more steps to the right.
+Yeah, he could be at 50% if you were to sort of take a couple of more steps to the right.

-Like it's it's pushing him up in the polls when they call him a racist.
+It's pushing him up in the polls when they call him a racist.

 Anyway.

-Um not really that notable.
+Not really that notable.

 I don't understand the language you're using.

-Speaks me in this.
+Speaks more to this.

-A bit nasty of them to go for a pre azempic picture as well.
+A bit nasty of them to go for a pre-Azempic picture as well.

 That's ridiculous.